 That’s correct.
 All Wi-Fi clients on the market right now are of the 2×2 performance tier which caps at 2.4 Gbps.

-As a result, a 2×2 Wi-Fi 6 clients generally cap at just 1.2 Gbps, which is slower than top-tier 4×4 Wi-Fi 5 clients, which can connect at 1.73 Gbps or even faster.
+But in terms of performance, a 2×2 Wi-Fi 6 clients generally cap at just 1.2 Gbps, which is slower than top-tier 4×4 Wi-Fi 5 clients, which can connect at 1.73 Gbps or even faster.
 In testing, I’ve seen many high-end Wi-Fi 5 routers outperform mid-tier Wi-Fi 6 ones.